Licister/Run_analysis/CodeBook.md

 ##1.
 Original dataset

 There are six activities performed by 30 people wearing a Samsung Galaxy S II on the waist.
 It captures 3-axial linear acceleration and angular velocity.
-Features are normalized and bounded within [-1,1].
+The original features are normalized and bounded within [-1,1].
 You can check the "features_info.txt" and "README.txt" files in the original data for more information on how the data was collected.

 ## 2. Raw data